 Is The Customer Always Right?

 I am not naive enough to tell you that all of the negative feedback you get can or should be addressed.
-Sometimes circumstances conspire and an interaction just goes off the rails and all you can do is apologize or agree to disagree with the customer.
-Some customers will never be satisfied and the interaction just has to be chalked up as a fail.
+Sometimes circumstances conspire and a customer interaction just goes off the rails.
+All you can do is apologize or agree to disagree with the customer.
+Some customers will never be satisfied and the interaction just has to be chalked up as a failure.
 The reality in this day and age is that the customer is NOT always right.
 You can’t please everyone but in some of those criticisms, there is a goldmine of fails waiting to reveal the path to making your service better.

 Nobody likes criticism, but business owners need to know what their customers are experiencing.
 I work with many types of businesses from medical professionals to tradesmen and retailers and all of them have room for improvement.
 Addressing negative experiences will help you grow your good business into a great business.
 The most important thing to remember as you review negative feedback is that it is not personal.
 You run a business to serve your customers.
 Try to remove your feelings from the equation and listen to what your customers are telling you.
 This is important.
 If you take it personally then when you try to mitigate the issue in your organization, those bad feelings will move right down the chain of command and ruin the opportunity to grow your business.

 How Can I Effectively Deal With Negative Feedback?

 If you already have a pipeline in place for cultivating and managing reviews then you have probably already seen some success as well as some form submissions from dissatisfied customers.
 It is imperative that you have a system in place to deal with these form submissions.
 If you simply read them when they come in and then set them aside they will never be addressed.

 Create a system.
 Here’s what that might look like.